holandes22/rafee/DESIGN.md

     /slides READ [user,admin] --> :id is formed by the team name and the name of the folder that contains the template (e.g. css-commits).
 The response is a task id /tasks READ [user,admin]

+The API needs to support query params to allow filtering (for example /slideshows?team=team_id)

 Authentication
 --------------